 City council may by ordinance or resolution establish a system of personnel rules and policies, governing the terms of employment of any or all employees of the City.
-The Personnel System shall have the following aspects: (i) the city manager shall be the appointing authority pursuant to Section 403(c) of this charter, (ii) personnel rules and policies shall be consistent with Section 701, (iii) conducting collective bargaining and entering contracts with represented employees in accordance with the Meyers Milias Brown Act (Govt.
-Code Section 3500 et seq.), and (iv) disciplinary action shall be appealable to a civil service commission as described in Section 705 of this Charter.
+The Personnel System shall have the following aspects: (i) the city manager shall be the appointing authority pursuant to Section 403(3) of this Charter, (ii) personnel rules and policies shall be consistent with Section 701 of this Charter, (iii) conducting collective bargaining and entering contracts with represented employees in accordance with Government Code Section 3500 et seq. ("Meyers Meyers-Milias Milias-Brown Act"), and (iv) disciplinary action shall be appealable to a civil service commission, if established as described in Section 705 of this Charter.